ichorid/libtorrent-latency-benchmark/README.md

 `main.sh runcache` will run the experiments using the templates prepared by `main.sh prepare`.
 To change the settings (latencies, distro), edit the environment vars in `main.sh` and `containers.sh` Resulting plot is written to `result.png` in the working directory.

+# Tribler vs Libtorrent
+To select which library to use, set environment var "LEECHLIB" in containers.sh.